smartdevicelink/sdl_overview_guides/docs/Policies/App Policies/index.md

 ### hybrid_app_preference

-This option is used to determine the default behavior if the same app is available via a mobile device and over the cloud (determined by a duplicate `appName` search).
+This option is used to determine the default behavior if the same app is available via a mobile device and over the cloud (determined by a duplicate `appName`).
 The possible values for this option are `MOBILE`, `CLOUD`, or `BOTH`.

 * If this value is set to `MOBILE`, the cloud application will be unregistered and removed from the app list if both applications are available.
 * If this value is set to `CLOUD`, the mobile application will be unregistered if both applications are available.